iamsatya/maven-tomcat-eclipse-online-learning/README.md

-# java-tomcat-maven-example for online learning website
+# java-tomcat-maven for online learning website which has 3 layers

 This is an example ready-to-deploy java web application built for Tomcat using Maven and webapp-runner.